CheckPointSW/terraform-provider-checkpoint/website/docs/index.html.markdown

   the `CHECKPOINT_SESSION_FILE_NAME` environment variable. default value is `sid.json`.
 * `session_timeout` - (Optional) Timeout in seconds for the session established in Check Point.
 This can also be defined via the `CHECKPOINT_SESSION_TIMEOUT` environment variable.
 The default for the value is `600`.
 The timeout can be `10` - `3600`.
+* `timeout` - (Optional) Timeout in seconds for the Go SDK to complete a transaction.
+This can also be defined via the `CHECKPOINT_TIMEOUT` environment variable.
+Default value is `120` seconds.
 * `cloud_mgmt_id` - (Optional) Smart-1 Cloud management UID.
 This can also be defined via the `CHECKPOINT_CLOUD_MGMT_ID` environment variable.
 * `auto_publish_batch_size` - (Optional) Number of batch size to automatically run publish.
 This can also be defined via the `CHECKPOINT_AUTO_PUBLISH_BATCH_SIZE` environment variable.

 ## Authentication

-The Check Point provider offers providing credentials for authentication.
+Check Point Provider offers providing credentials for authentication.
 The following methods are supported:

 - Static credentials
 - Environment variables